utamons/jira-reporter/README.md

 # jira-reporter

-This Java/FX application gathers all Ready To Test and Done JIRA tasks from a given SCRUM board for a given assignee, forms a report and sends it in emails to a recipients list.
+This Java/FX application gathers all Ready To Test and Done JIRA tasks from a given SCRUM board for a given assignee, creates a report and sends the report to a recipients list.

 Currently I use Mailgun as email service.
-But any other can be used - just fork and modify, or prepare a patch for current repository.

-I created this utility for my own needs, but if you need this - take it and use or modify.
+This utility have been created for my own needs, but if you need this - take it and use or modify if needed.

 Author: Oleg Zaidullin aka Cornknight (cornknight@gmail.com)